-Immune-related AEs Toxicity grade or conditions (CTCAEv4.0) Action taken to pembrolizumab irAE management with corticosteroid and/or other therapies Monitor and follow-up Pneumonitis Grade 2 Withhold ☐ Administer corticosteroids (initial dose of 1-2 mg/kg prednisone or equivalent) followed by taper Monitor participants for signs and symptoms of pneumonitis Evaluate participants with suspected Grade 3 or 4, or recurrent Grade 2 Permanently discontinue pneumonitis with radiographic imaging and initiate corticosteroid treatment Add prophylactic antibiotics for opportunistic infections Diarrhea / Colitis Grade 2 or 3 Withhold ☐ Administer corticosteroids (initial dose of 1-2 mg/kg prednisone or equivalent) followed by taper Monitor participants for signs and symptoms of enterocolitis (ie, diarrhea, abdominal pain, blood or mucus in stool with or without fever) and of bowel perforation (ie, peritoneal signs and ileus).
-Grade 4 Permanently discontinue • Participants with ≥ Grade 2 diarrhea suspecting colitis should consider GI consultation and performing endoscopy to rule out colitis.
+Immune-related AEs Toxicity grade or conditions (CTCAEv4.0) Action taken to pembrolizumab irAE management with corticosteroid and/or other therapies Monitor and follow-up Pneumonitis Grade 2 Grade 3 or 4, or recurrent Grade 2 Withhold Permanently discontinue Administer corticosteroids (initial dose of 1-2 mg/kg prednisone or equivalent) followed by taper Monitor participants for signs and symptoms of pneumonitis Evaluate participants with suspected pneumonitis with radiographic imaging and initiate corticosteroid treatment recurrent Grade 2 discontinue Add prophylactic antibiotics for opportunistic infections Diarrhea / Colitis Grade 2 or 3 Withhold Administer corticosteroids (initial dose of 1-2 mg/kg prednisone or equivalent) followed by taper Monitor participants for signs and symptoms of enterocolitis (ie, diarrhea, abdominal pain, blood or mucus in stool with or without fever) and of bowel perforation (ie, peritoneal signs and ileus).
+Participants with ≥ Grade 2 diarrhea suspecting colitis should consider GI Grade 4 Permanently discontinue consultation and performing endoscopy to rule out colitis.
 Participants with diarrhea/colitis should be advised to drink liberal quantities of clear fluids.
 If sufficient oral fluid intake is not feasible, fluid and electrolytes should be substituted via IV infusion.

-AST / ALT elevation or Increased Grade 2 Withhold ☐ Administer corticosteroids (initial dose of 0.5- 1 mg/kg prednisone or equivalent) followed by taper Monitor with liver function tests (consider weekly or more frequently until liver enzyme value returned to baseline or is bilirubin Grade 3 or 4 Permanently discontinue ☐ Administer corticosteroids (initial dose of 1-2 mg/kg prednisone or equivalent) followed by taper stable Type 1 diabetes mellitus (T1DM) or Hyperglycemia Newly onset T1DM or Grade 3 or 4 hyperglycemia associated with evidence of □-cell failure Withhold Initiate insulin replacement therapy for participants with T1DM Administer anti-hyperglycemic in participants with hyperglycemia Monitor participants for hyperglycemia or other signs and symptoms of diabetes.
-Hypophysitis Grade 2 Withhold ☐ Administer corticosteroids and initiate hormonal replacements as clinically indicated.
-Monitor for signs and symptoms of hypophysitis (including hypopituitarism and adrenal insufficiency) Grade 3 or 4 Withhold or permanently discontinue 2 / Hyperthyroidism Grade 2 Continue ☐ Treat with non-selective betablockers (eg, propranolol) or thionamides as appropriate Monitor for signs and symptoms of thyroid disorders.
-Grade 3 or 4 Withhold or permanently discontinue иновиние из прргориме Hypothyroidism Grade 2-4 Continue ☐ Initiate thyroid replacement hormones (eg, levothyroxine or liothyroinine) per standard of care Monitor for signs and symptoms of thyroid disorders.
-Nephritis and Renal dysfunction Grade 2 Withhold ☐ Administer corticosteroids (prednisone 1-2 mg/kg or Monitor changes of renal function • Grade 3 or 4 Permanently discontinue equivalent) followed by taper.

-Myocarditis Grade 1 or 2 Withhold ☐ Based on severity of AE administer corticosteroids Ensure adequate evaluation to confirm etiology and/or exclude other causes Grade 3 or 4 Permanently discontinue All other immune-related AEs Intolerable/ persistent Grade 2 Withhold ☐ Based on type and severity of AE administer corticosteroids Ensure adequate evaluation to confirm etiology and/or exclude other causes All other immune- related AEs Withhold or discontinue based on the type of event.
-Events that require discontinuation include and not limited to: Gullain-Barre Syndrome, encephalitis Grade 4 or recurrent Grade 3 Permanently discontinue
+AST / ALT elevation or Increased Grade 2 Withhold Administer corticosteroids (initial dose of 0.5- 1 mg/kg prednisone or equivalent) followed by taper Monitor with liver function tests (consider weekly or more frequently until liver enzyme value returned to baseline or is bilirubin Grade 3 or 4 Permanently discontinue Administer corticosteroids (initial dose of 1-2 mg/kg prednisone or equivalent) followed by taper stable)

+Type 1 diabetes mellitus (T1DM) or Hyperglycemia Newly onset T1DM or Grade 3 or 4 hyperglycemia associated with evidence of β-cell failure Withhold Initiate insulin replacement therapy for participants with T1DM Administer anti-hyperglycemic in participants with hyperglycemia • Monitor participants for hyperglycemia or other signs and symptoms of diabetes.
+Hypophysitis Grade 2 Withhold Administer corticosteroids and initiate hormonal replacements as clinically indicated. • Monitor for signs and symptoms of hypophysitis (including hypopituitarism and adrenal insufficiency) Grade 3 or 4 Withhold or permanently discontinue 1 Hyperthyroidism Grade 2 Continue Treat with non-selective beta- blockers (eg, propranolol) or thionamides as appropriate • Monitor for signs and symptoms of thyroid disorders.
+Grade 3 or 4 Withhold or permanently discontinue 1 Hypothyroidism Grade 2-4 Continue Initiate thyroid replacement hormones (eg, levothyroxine or liothyroinine) per standard of care • Monitor for signs and symptoms of thyroid disorders.
+Nephritis and Renal Grade 2 Withhold Administer corticosteroids (prednisone 1-2 mg/kg or • Monitor changes of renal function dysfunction Grade 3 or 4 Permanently discontinue equivalent) followed by taper.
+Myocarditis Grade 1 or 2 Withhold Based on severity of AE administer corticosteroids • Ensure adequate evaluation to confirm etiology and/or exclude other causes Grade 3 or 4 Permanently discontinue All other immune-related AEs 2 Intolerable/ persistent Grade 2 Withhold Based on type and severity of AE administer corticosteroids • Ensure adequate evaluation to confirm etiology and/or exclude other causes

+All other Grade 3 Withhold or

+immune-related discontinue based

+AEs^2 on the type of

+event.
+Events that

+require

+discontinuation

+include and not

+limited to:

+Guillain-Barre

+Syndrome,

+encephalitis

+Grade 4 or Permanently

+recurrent Grade 3 discontinue